jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 the Zogling training glider pulled by a Harley Davidson engine.
 When he lands, Suryadarma is waiting, and angrily orders him back to his desk.

-**Returning to 15 October 1988  **Muharto seeks out the curator, who invites them into his office.
+**On 15 October 1988  **Muharto seeks out the curator, who invites them into his office.
 Muharto asks the curator to retrieve scraps from the RI-002 wreckage stored at the museum.
 One of the items is the dynamo with the bullet inexplicably lodged in the windings.
 Muharto picks it up, and from his point of view, the room around him fades into mist.

 **Flashing back to 01 October 1948  at RI-002 **Muharto is astounded to realize he is somehow in the radio nook of RI-002.
 The airplane shutters as the engines scream in protest.
 Muharto sees two shadowy figures in the pilot seats, and a forested mountainside fills the window.

-**Returning to 15 October 1988  at Maguwo **The museum office comes back into focus, and Muharto sees the concerned faces of Cameron and the curator.
+**On 15 October 1988  at Maguwo **The museum office comes back into focus, and Muharto sees the concerned faces of Cameron and the curator.
 Muharto places the dynamo back into the storage box and says, in a wavering voice, that they will miss their train back to Jakarta if they don't hurry.

 **Later that day  at National Library **Julia is intrigued about Emeria, so she does some research in Dutch-language art publications.
 Learns she